Arifa, Realtime Event Delivery Simplified

 Authentication & API Keys

-Arifa uses API keys to identify your application.
+Arifa uses API keys to authenticate and identify your application when connecting to realtime services

 Types of Keys